csfeeser/Python/savepic_teamchallenge.md

 #### FINAL PRODUCT:

-- When the functions from all three team members are combined, they should be able to be called by this script!
+- When the functions from all four team members are combined, they should be able to be called by this script!

 ```
 #!/usr/bin/python3